Midnight Run: Production

 To research his role, De Niro worked with real-life bounty hunters and police officers.
-As Walsh uncuffs Mardukas on the train, the latter says, "Thanks, 'cause they're starting to cut into my wrists."
+As Walsh uncuffs Mardukas on the train, the latter says, "Thanks, 'cause they're starting to cut into my wrists".
 In fact, Grodin had permanent scars from the handcuffs he wore for most of the film.
 The scene in which Mardukas falls off of a cliff was shot on location in the Salt River Canyon in the White Mountains of Arizona.
 The conclusion of the scene, which takes place in river rapids, was shot in New Zealand because the water was "too cold in Arizona".

-"I trusted Marty would choose the material that was most suited for the scene," De Niro said.
+"I trusted Marty would choose the material that was most suited for the scene", De Niro said.
 "He's aware of everything in Chuck's style, in my style.
 He had to balance all that, and I think he did it very well."

-Yaphet Kotto remembered the film as a difficult shoot.

-De Niro is very spontaneous and it always helps to work with an artist like that.
-But Marty Brest!
-"Herr Director" shot so many takes of the scenes that I lost all joy in doing the film.
-It became hard and tedious work.
-Then he stopped eating during the shoot and became thinner and thinner each day, until he looked like a ghost behind the camera.
-When I met Marty at the Universal studio with De Niro, he looked healthy and strong, but as filming went on, he began to turn into someone you'd see in Dachau.
-It was weird.
-I got sick and for the whole of the film I had a fever and was under the weather for most of it ...
-I was shocked when it came off so funny ...
-It sure wasn't funny making it.

 Universal invested $15 million in a print and television advertising campaign.